Hydrog3n/dockerfiles/cpuminer-multi/README.md

 ## Description:

 This docker container will help you to quickly launch cpuminer instance.
-It is based on [pooler's cpuminer](https://github.com/pooler/cpuminer).
+It is based on [tpruvot's cpuminer](https://github.com/tpruvot/cpuminer-multi).

 ## Build: